BurdetteLamar/minitest_log/markdown/readme/sections/attributes/example.md

 ## Duration

-This example shows how to put an atttributes onto a section.
+This example shows how to put an attributes onto a section.

 ```example.rb```:
 ```ruby